-- Clear communication is key.
 Have an easy-to-understand safety plan.
 Organize a team meeting to go over major points with your staff, and how things may have changed since your last event.

-- COVID planning practices are still best practices: Create space to spread out, offer directional signage, block off seating, reduce bathroom capacities.
+Create space to spread out, offer directional signage, block off seating, reduce bathroom capacities.
 Make it clear with display signs that set out any requirements – and at minimum – include reminders about safe distancing, hand washing and personal health monitoring.

-- Reconsider food service options: Most people aren’t ready for ‘shared bowl’ snacks yet – think about how you can offer refreshments in a safe way – skip the plate of cookies at the coffee table and opt for single-serve snack options.
+Most people aren’t ready for ‘shared bowl’ snacks yet – think about how you can offer refreshments in a safe way – skip the plate of cookies at the coffee table and opt for single-serve snack options.
 Talk with your caterer – they have great advice.

-- Be Patient: Everyone is coming back to public spaces and events at their own pace.
+Everyone is coming back to public spaces and events at their own pace.
 These events will generate different feelings for participants – some of which may not be anticipated.
 This is not yet a ‘return to normal’, and we will need to stay adaptive.

 Implementing a clear communication plan and safety strategies will instill confidence in both participants and clients while demonstrating your ability to remain agile in the shifting landscape of business interactions.